-Broadband connectivity and wireless services continue to drive law and policy in this sector.
-The disruptive effect of new technologies and new ways of communicating creates challenges around the world as regulators seek to facilitate the deployment of state-of-the-art communications infrastructure to all citizens and also to use the limited radio spectrum more efficiently than before.
+The disruptive effect of new technologies and new ways of connecting people and devices creates challenges around the world as regulators both seek to facilitate digital inclusion by encouraging the deployment of state-of-the-art communications infrastructure to all citizens, and also seek to use the limited radio spectrum more intensively than before.
 At the same time, technological innovation makes it commercially practical to use large segments of 'higher' parts of the radio spectrum for the first time.
-Moreover, the global nature of TMT companies compels them to address these issues in different ways than before.
+Moreover, the global nature of TMT companies requires them to engage on these issues in different ways than before.

-A host of new demands, such as the developing internet of things, the need for broadband service to aeroplanes, vessels, motor vehicles and trains, and the general desire for faster and better mobile broadband service no matter where we go, create pressures on the existing spectrum environment.
-Regulators are being forced to both 'refarm' existing spectrum bands, so that new services and technologies can access spectrum previously set aside for businesses that either never developed or no longer have the same spectrum needs; and facilitate spectrum sharing between different services in ways previously not contemplated.
-Many important issues are being studied as part of the preparation for the next World Radio-communication Conference to be held in 2019.
-No doubt, this Conference will lead to changes in long-standing radio spectrum allocations that have not kept up with advances in technology, and it should also address the flexible ways that new technologies allow many different services to co-exist in the same segment of spectrum.
+A host of new demands, such as the developing internet of things, the need for broadband service to aeroplanes, vessels, motor vehicles and trains, and the general desire for faster and better mobile broadband service no matter where we go, all create pressures on the existing spectrum environment.
+Regulators are being forced to both 'refarm' existing spectrum bands and rewrite their licensing rules, so that new services and technologies can access spectrum previously set aside for other purposes that either never developed or no longer have the same spectrum needs.
+Regulators also are being forced to seek means for coexistence in the same spectrum between different services in ways previously not contemplated.

+Many important issues are being studied as part of the preparation for the next World Radio-communication Conference (WRC) of the International Telecommunication Union (ITU), to be held in 2019.
+No doubt, this conference will lead to changes in some long-standing radio spectrum allocations.
+And the conference also may include some political spectrum allocations that are based on pressures brought by well-heeled industries, rather than logic or sound policy.
+Indeed, these pressures already exist around the world in decisions being made by national regulators outside of and before the WRC.